yudhisteer/Learning-3D-Vision-with-Inverse-Graphics-Part-I/README.md

-# Rendering basics with Pytorch3D
+# Rendering Basics with Pytorch3D

 ## Plan of Action